 Connect for Health Colorado, the state-run health insurance exchange, far exceeded the qualified health plan (QHP) enrollment target of 92,000 set by the Centers for Medicare and Medicaid Services (CMS).
 Connect for Health Colorado announced more than 129,000 people had signed up for QHPs as of April 23.
 Through special enrollment periods, QHP enrollment grew to 137,000 as of June 24.
 In addition, nearly 182,000 people have qualified for the state’s expanded Medicaid program.

-According to enrollment data compiled by the U.S. Department of Health and Human Services (HHS), only 57 percent of those Coloradans who purchased private insurance between Oct.
-1 and March 1 qualified for assistance to offset the cost.
-Nationally, 83 percent qualified for financial assistance.
-Colorado’s relatively low rate of financial assistance and the high premiums in some areas of the state explain why 38 percent of plans sold in Colorado are bronze plans compared to 18 percent nationally.
+Only 60 percent of those Coloradans who purchased private insurance qualified for assistance to offset the cost.
+Nationally, 85 percent qualified for financial assistance.
+Colorado’s relatively low rate of financial assistance and the high premiums in some areas of the state explain why 40 percent of plans sold in Colorado are bronze plans compared to 20 percent nationally.

 Gov. John Hickenlooper informed the federal government in October 2012 that Colorado intended to run its own health insurance marketplace, and the state received federal approval of its plan in December 2012.

 Unlike politicians in most other states, Colorado legislators voted on a bipartisan basis to move ahead with a state-run exchange.
 Legislation to establish the state marketplace passed in May 2011 and was signed by Hickenlooper in June 2011.
 In early 2013, marketplace was given the brand name “Connect for Health Colorado.”
 Colorado’s marketplace is governed by a 12-member board and led by Executive Director and CEO Patty Fontneau.